The answer to that question is as varied as family child care providers are, but we do have a common foundation.

-The purpose of our small business qualifies us as educators.
+The purpose of our small business qualifies us as early childhood education and care professionals.
 When most hear “educator” they immediately think of public school teachers, but educator has a broader meaning: a person who helps students to acquire knowledge, competence or virtue.
 Family child care providers, in fact all in the child care workforce, are educators.

-Family child care providers are much more than just educators.
+Family child care providers are more than just educators.

 - Order food and beverages, equipment, and supplies

 - Oversee food preparation, portion sizes, and the overall presentation of food

 - Ensure that employees comply with health and food safety standards